Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 ### Disk Usage and I/O Statistics

-Monitoring disk usage is important for tracking how much space is being utilized on the system's storage.
-This includes monitoring the overall disk usage, checking the partitions, and displaying disk I/O statistics (read/write operations).
+Monitoring disk usage is essential for understanding how much storage space is being utilized on the system.
+This includes tracking overall disk usage, checking mounted partitions, and displaying disk I/O statistics (read/write operations).

-We'll expose three routes:
+To accomplish this, we’ll expose three routes:

 1. `/disk`: Returns overall disk usage for the root filesystem.
 2. `/disk/partitions`: Provides information about mounted disk partitions.
 3. `/disk/io`: Displays disk I/O statistics.

-Below is the **code** of the FastAPI application:
+Here’s the **code** to monitor disk usage and I/O statistics:

 ```javascript
 from fastapi import FastAPI